 More

-*The five-year performance of the ETFs in the table above is based on a lump sum investment of £10k in February 2019.
-This table was created in February 2024.
+*The five-year performance of the ETFs in the table above is based on a lump sum investment of £10k in April 2019.
+This table was updated in May 2024.
 Past performance is not a reliable indicator of future results.

 *OCF stands for “Ongoing Charges Figure.”
 It is a measure of the annual costs associated with investing in a particular ETF.
 The OCF includes management fees, administrative expenses, and other operating costs incurred by the fund.